Eclipse-SDV-Hackathon-BCX/.github/profile/JetRacer.md

 sudo ln /usr/bin/grpcurl.d/grpcurl /usr/bin/grpcurl
 ```

-- Make sure that docker is installed
+- Make sure that docker is installed and that the default user is added to the docker group (might require login in back)

 ```
 docker --version

+sudo usermod -aG docker $USER
 ```

 ## Eclipse Chariott